boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 smartsim-update loguru pyinstrument
 ```

-Updating does **not** rebuild the native SmartRedis library — rebuild that separately (Section 6) if its source, compiler, or ABI changes.
+Updating does **not** rebuild the native SmartRedis library, and does **not** refresh the writable Julia runtime copy under `.julia_env_runtime_$ENV_ARCH` — since `conda-containerize update` repacks the Julia project inside the container, re-run the copy step in Section 5.1 afterwards if PySR's Julia dependencies changed.

 ---